jordancohill-1/FinalProject_s14g09/process_book.md

 I wrote a small snippet to filter out duplicate nconst values.
 This gave me the output I expected: 996 objects and 996 images.

+#### Export to Database

+With a separate script called `actor_to_db.py` I generated entries to the database.
+Each entry includes an encoding of each actor's face, their name, nconst, and image filename.

+By pre-generating our face encodings and associating them to the proper actor, we won't have to generate them before processing a poster for known faces.

+Along the way I encountered a speed bump.
+I used this line to extract the encoding data: `face_recognition.face_encodings(face)[0]`.
+However, for some images, it returned an `index out of range` error.
+I reasoned that the library must be unable to find a face in some of the images.
+This could be caused by the actor's face being heavily obscured or at a strange angle.
+To resolve the issue, I made the script check to see if a face was detected before making an entry to the database.

+As a result of this, I was able to extract 972 faces out of the original 996 images (97.5%).

 #### Face Recognition

 Also a WIP.